itd/cloudkey-py/README.md

 ======================

 The security level defines the mechanism used by the Dailymotion Cloud architecture to ensure a mediastream URL access will be limited to a single user or a group of users.
-The different (combinable) available options
+The different (combinable) options are:
-are:

 - `SecLevel.NONE`: the URL access is granted to everyone.